thirdwing/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-Qiang Kou is a senior software engineer in h2o.ai.
-He got this Ph.D in informatics from Indiana University.
+Qiang Kou is the tech co-founder of NyquistData, Inc. He got this Ph.D in informatics from Indiana University.
 He is a member of the Rcpp core team and has a lot of fun in developing in C++.